1994/95 SEASON REVIEW

 Following the Taylor Report All seater stadia in the Premiership was deemed compulsory from the start of the season and the new seated Kippax was not yet ready.
 And therefore sell outs of around 25,000 were expected at Maine Road, until February 1995 when the Kippax was expected to open in full and increase the capacity to around 32,500.

 The big Summer signing saw a familiar name return to Maine Road, Summerbee!, Not Mike but his son Nicky who joined from Swindon for £1.5M.
+In addition Uwe Rosler’s loan deal was made permanent with a £375,000 transfer fee being paid to FC Nurnberg.

 City’s first outing was a friendly in the Isle of Man against a Manx XI which the Blues won 4-1.
 However they then lost 3-0 at Oldham also in The Isle of Man.